DUI arrest, many individuals assume that only the actual events of the criminal

 and conduct day-to-day activities.

 Talk your way out of it.
-Many people think it is a good idea to speak with police or the prosecutor,
+Many people think it is a good idea to tell the police or the prosecutor

-an attorney present, can cause substantial damage to your case.
-Everything
+an attorney present, can harm your case.
+Remember, whatever you tell them

-you say can and will be used against you, so you should never discuss
+can and will be used against you in the court of law.

 Not hire legal representation.
 When you are facing serious penalties, you cannot afford to try your